AAdiV3loci7y/Netflix_SQL_DA_Project/README.md

 **Objective:** Count the number of content items in each genre.

-### 10.Find each year and the average number of content released in India on netflix.
-Return top 5 years with highest               avg content release!
+### 10.Find the average number of content released each year in India on netflix.
+Return top 5 years with highest               avg content release.

 ```sql
 SELECT